kyawswarthwin/openwrt-passwall-installer/README.md

 - Automatically detects your OpenWrt version and architecture.
 - Adds appropriate custom feeds based on your system's architecture and version.
 - Automatically updates the package lists.
+- Installs required kernel modules for socket handling and transparent proxying.
 - Installs the chosen version of Passwall.

 ## Prerequisites